 March is a whole new month and a whole new budget.
 Hopefully, you have been trying to anticipate these extra costs since the start of this series.
+Our credit counseling advice is to prepare for additional expenses ahead of time to avoid credit card debt.
 Here are a few examples of unexpected March budget items to consider as you prepare your monthly budget.

 March Budget Items to Consider